English

 PE

-Our topics in PE this half term are Gymnastics and Health Related Exercise.
+Our topics in PE this half term were Gymnastics and Health Related Exercise.

-In gymnastics, we will develop our knowledge of different balances and our abilities to hold them.
-We will create routines to demonstrate our skills with control and fluency.
-We will also investigate how we can travel in different ways and combine them with our balances to develop our routines.
+In gymnastics, we developed our knowledge of different balances and our abilities to hold them.
+We created routines to demonstrate our skills with control and fluency.
+We also investigated how we can travel in different ways and combined them with our balances to develop our routines.

-In health related exercise, we will develop our understanding of how the body functions and changes during exercise, and develop our abilities to exercise at different intensities.
-We will learn about our pulse and how to find it, and test our heart and lungs, our muscles, our speed and our ability to catch.
-We will record our results and track our progress over the half term.
+In health related exercise, we developed our understanding of how the body functions and changes during exercise, and developed our abilities to exercise at different intensities.
+We learnt about our pulse and how to find it, and tested our heart and lungs, our muscles, our speed and our ability to catch.
+We recorded our results and tracked our progress over the half term.